peabrainiac/local-go/README.md

 # local-go
-A portable server for the classic board game Go,
+A portable server for the classic board game Go.
+Totally not finished yet, but at least that's what it's supposed to become later on.